 TRANS-ARC is led by a group of advocates, trans community members, researchers and clinicians from around the country who are dedicated to improving trans surgical care and outcomes (TRANS-ARC Steering Committee).

-TRANS-ARC is supported by a PCORI (Patient-Centered Outcomes Research Institute) Engagement Award for July 2020 – June 2021.
+TRANS-ARC is supported by a PCORI (Patient-Centered Outcomes Research Institute) Engagement Award.
 PCORI Engagement Awards are meant to bring more patients, caregivers, clinicians, and a broader community of healthcare stakeholders together for meaningful involvement throughout the research process.